makerdao/community/governance/votes/Executive vote - October 30, 2020.md

 ### Deauthorize the Oracle Freeze Module

 As per this [forum thread](https://forum.makerdao.com/t/urgent-flash-loans-and-securing-the-maker-protocol/4901), the Oracle Freeze Module (also known as `OsmMom`) will be deauthorized if this proposal passes.
 This change is being proposed in order to prevent the freezing of the Oracle price feed by an attacker using flash loans.
-This change will also prevent Maker Governance from freezing the Oracle price feed in less than 72 hours.
+This change will also prevent Maker Governance from freezing the oracle price feed without waiting for the GSM Pause Delay of 72 hours.

 ### Deauthorize the Liquidations Freeze Module

-As per this [forum thread](https://forum.makerdao.com/t/urgent-flash-loans-and-securing-the-maker-protocol/4901), the Liquidations Freeze module (also known as the Circuit Breaker) will be deauthorized if this proposal passes.
+As per this [forum thread](https://forum.makerdao.com/t/urgent-flash-loans-and-securing-the-maker-protocol/4901), the Liquidations Freeze module (also known as the Circuit Breaker and `FlipperMom`) will be deauthorized if this proposal passes.
 This change is being proposed in order to prevent the freezing of vault liquidations by an attacker using flash loans.
-This change will also prevent Maker Governance from freezing the Liquidations in less than 72 hours.
+This change will also prevent Maker Governance from freezing liquidations without waiting for the GSM Pause Delay of 72 hours.

 ## Summary